 Various ways in which Secuvy helps keep PI and PII safe:

-Secuvy’s data privacy in law technology is designed specifically for advanced PI as well as PII discovery across structured and unstructured data.
-In addition, Secuvy is trying to cut data discovery methods, employing algorithms to locate PI.
+Secuvy’s data inventory and mapping technology is designed specifically for advanced PI as well as PII discovery across structured and unstructured data.
+In addition, Secuvy utilizes AI driven contextual data discovery methods to locate personal and sensitive information.

-Secuvy’s strategy helps businesses address the special problem of identifying and connecting personal data as specified by the CCPA by giving them a head start by
+Secuvy’s strategy helps businesses automate the problem of identifying and connecting personal data as specified by the CCPA/CPRA by giving them a head start via

 • Identifying PI as well as PII meaning across the firm by assessing data, detecting position, and connecting how every PI attribute is related to other data around the same identification using a machine attempting to learn “identification intelligence.”

-• Personal topic is related to an individual by identifying data to maintain and safeguard data subject rights.
+• Personal data types are related to an individual by classifying data to maintain and safeguard data subject rights.

 • Searching for personal information across all company data sources.